gragland/instatype/README.md

 `selectedHandler`              | Required function that is called when a dropdown result is clicked.
 This will be passed the full object initially used to populate that result in the dropdown.

 ## Example requestHandler
-Data fetching is done by a custom function that you pass in via the `requestHandler` prop.
-This way you can use your preferred ajax library and alter the response data client-side before passing it to instatype.
-After fetching data make sure to give each object a "name" and optional "image" value, and then pass the final data to callback() to populate the instatype component.
-Here's an example.

 ```
 requestHandlerUsers: function(query, limit, callback){